MoNezhadali/database_engineering/06-Database-Partitioning.md

 Cons of partitioning:
 - Updates that move rows from a partition to another are slow or fail sometimes (maybe it should be avoided because it actually affects the definition of what partition is).
 - Inefficient queries could accidently scan all partitions resulting in slower performance

+## How to automate partitioning in Postgres

+You can use, python, JS, or other libraries to create automations for databases.